Why Every Government Needs a Data Dictionary

 Data governance or digital teams who oversee standards

-This group is responsible not only for building the data dictionary, but also for maintaining and enforcing it over time.
+This group is responsible for building the data dictionary and maintaining it over time.

-Before documenting data, it is important to agree on why the data dictionary exists.
-A clear, shared purpose helps guide decisions and keeps the effort focused.
+Before documenting data, it is essential to agree on the purpose of the data dictionary.
+A clear, shared vision helps guide decisions and keeps the effort focused.

-A practical approach is to ask what problems the data dictionary should solve.
+A practical approach is to ask what problems the data dictionary should address.
 For example:

 Which policy questions require better shared data?